nuxt/nuxt/CONTRIBUTING.md

 bin/nuxt test/fixtures/your-fixture-app
 ```

+> `npm link` could also (and does, to some extent) work for this, but it has been known to exhibit some issues.
+That is why we recommend calling `bin/nuxt` directly to run examples.

 Once you've modified Nuxt and seen your modifications reflected correctly in your example app and fixture, add `unit` and, if necessary, `e2e` tests that can ensure its functionality and future maintanability.
 Study other tests carefully for reference.

 ## Running specific tests